woo4u89/nd013-c2-fusion-starter-main_final/writeup.md

 <img src="img/Step_1/RMSE.png"/>

-As can be seen the achieved mean RMSE is smaller than the required value of 0.35 (smaller RMSE = better).
+As can be seen the achieved mean RMSE is smaller than the required value of 0.35 (lower value of RMSE = better).

 ## Step 2 Track Management